The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Wang--Landau algorithms: Different flavors

-In this article we are especially interested in a more sophisticated version of the Wang-Landau algorithm that uses a stochastic schedule, and for which, as we shall see in the following, the two updates result in different performance.
+In this article we are especially interested in a more sophisticated version of the Wang--Landau algorithm that uses a stochastic schedule, and for which, as we shall see in the following, the two updates result in different performance.